The Best Cenotes in Mexico and All You Need to Know to Visit

 The most common types of Cenotes are cave, open and semi-open Cenotes.
 Cave Cenotes are the youngest and open Cenotes the oldest as the cave has fallen onto itself.

 While you may find similar Cenotes, they all have different designs and locations, and may vary in price and rules.
 You may find some undiscovered, go on private tours, visit them on your own, and with groups.
-In addition, some may be exclusive to diving.
+In addition, some may be exclusive to scuba and free diving.

 The emerald green and blue waters, natural landscaping, and caverns will have you fall in love with one if not many of the Cenotes in Mexico.
 I fell in love the moment I visited Cenote Zaci, my first Cenote in Mexico in Valladolid,

 There is no shortage of Cenotes in the Yucatan Peninsula in Mexico with over 6,000 discovered.
 As a result, it is very likely you may stumble across some that you will not find on Instagram.
-While I will be visiting some I discovered on Instagram and Blogs, I am asking locals for input on those not as well known as well!
+While I will be visiting some I discovered on Instagram, I ask locals as well for off the beaten path cenotes.

 It is important to know that some Cenotes are great for lounging, snorkeling, cave discovery, diving, and some Cenotes are great for all of the above.